The Commissioning Process (or)

 in developing new works which will have lasting value and appeal.

-(2014) Chamber Music Palisades- a new work for flute, viola, bass clarinet and piano to be premiered in May of 2014.
+(2014) Chamber Music Palisades- CUBAN STORIES, a new work for flute, viola, bass clarinet and piano premiered on May 6, 2014.

-(2012-13) Zinkali Trio - WAR STORIES: Work for flute, horn and piano.
+(2012-14) Zinkali Trio - WAR STORIES: Work for flute, horn and piano.
 The first movement, "UnCivil War" was premiered at the International Horn Convention in Denton, TX May 2012.
-The entire work will be premiered in New York, NY in the spring/fall of 2014.
+The entire work will be premiered in New York, NY in 2015.

 (2012) A Choral Quilt of Hope: The United Nations Declaration of Human Rights

 A consortium of commissioners will help create this extraordinary work with text adapted by Susan Suntree and music by Adrienne Albert - please emailme for more information on how you can get involved in this project.

 (2012) Wayne Leechford, baritone saxophone unaccompanied work to be premiered at the World Saxophone Congress in St. Andrews, Scotland July 2012

 (2011) Subito Grant to complete CD of chamber works titled MUSESCAPES: Chamber Music of AA